needle-mirror/com.unity.xr.legacyinputhelpers/Documentation~/index.md

 ### Camera Offset

-The Camera Offset component is a Monobehaviour that the XR Rig uses to perform two tasks:
+The Camera Offset component is a MonoBehaviour that the XR Rig uses to perform two tasks:
 * Select which type of origin tracking the application wants to use
 * At runtime, if the HMD is operating using a Device Tracking Origin, the Camera Offset component will apply a Y axis uplift to the specified component.
 This uplift simulates the height of the user.

 The camera needs to be uplifted in Device Tracking Origin modes because the tracking data returned by the HMD or device does not contain the height of the user, nor the height of the device from the ground.

 If the **Requested Tracking Mode** is set to Floor, the tracking data implicitly contains the height of the device from the floor, so you don't need to apply any additional uplift.

 It's important to apply this uplift between the XR Rig and any tracked camera or device, as this allows Unity to move the XR Rig as a unit without needing to account for any uplift when teleporting or locomoting.
 This also ensures that any other tracked devices which are reported in the same tracking space appear correctly in your Scene.

 This component is a simplified version of the XR Rig Component found in the XR Interaction Toolkit package.
 It is applied automatically when you:
 * Click the **Add XR Rig** menu option.